marija-vukic/power-outage-analysis/README.md

 By Marija Vukic and Sadrac Santacruz Ibarra

 # Introduction
 Throughtout this project, we explore major power outage events in the US from January 2000 to July 2016, using a data set curated by [*Purdue University’s Laboratory for Advancing Sustainable Critical Infrastructure*](https://engineering.purdue.edu/LASCI/research-data/outages).
 The dataset tracks significant power outage events across the US in the span of 16 years, along with geographical, climatic, electricity consumption trends, and economic attributes of the states impacted by these outages.
 Throughout this project we clean our data, conduct exploratory analysis to grasp an understanding of the trends present in our data, perform hypothesis testing, and create a prediction model.

-Our project aims to explore the question, ***what are the most frequent causes of power outages in different climate regions of the United States?***
+The NERC (North American Electric Reliability Corporation) is an organization with various regions that works to reduce the risk to the security and reliability of the North American bulk power system.
+Each NERC region is managed under its own division and covers a specific portion of the US.
+Notably, some NERC regions span multiple climate zones, presenting unique challenges in managing power outage events effectively.
+Our project aims to explore the question, ***what are the most frequent causes of power outages resulting in longer durations on average compared to other causes for each NERC region of the United States?***

 Our initial raw data frame consists of 1535 rows and 57 columns.
 Of these columns from our initial data frame, we kept 31 columns for the sake of our analysis as described below.